 Option 2: Central profile management in sbomify

-For organizations managing many components, sbomify provides centrally managed augmentation profiles.
-Instead of maintaining sbomify.json files in every repository, you configure the metadata once in sbomify and it gets applied automatically during augmentation.
+For organizations managing many components, sbomify provides centrally managed Contact Profiles.
+Instead of maintaining sbomify.json files in every repository, you configure the supplier, author, and contact metadata once in sbomify and it gets applied automatically during augmentation.

 Creating a profile